Essential Things to Know About Mexico For First-Time Travelers

 Staying Connected

-Staying connected in Mexico is easy, but roaming charges can add up fast if you’re using your U.S. phone carrier.
-Instead, use an eSIM like Airalo or GigSky to access affordable local data without hunting for a SIM card after landing.
+Staying connected in Mexico is easy, but roaming charges can add up quickly if you rely on your U.S. phone carrier.
+Many travelers choose an eSIM like Airalo or GigSky to access affordable local data without having to track down a physical SIM card after landing.

-You’ll find reliable Wi-Fi in most hotels, resorts and cafés and WhatsApp – one of my my 5 Must-Have Apps for Mexico – is the go-to communication tool throughout Mexico.
-It’s used for everything – from messaging and calls to booking tours and restaurant reservations.
+You’ll also find reliable Wi-Fi in most hotels, resorts, and cafés.
+WhatsApp – one of my 5 Must-Have Apps for Traveling in Mexico – is the go-to communication tool throughout the country.
+It’s commonly used for messaging and calls, as well as booking tours, confirming reservations and staying in touch with drivers and guides.

-Final Things to Know About Mexico Before You Go
+Final Things to Know About Mexico Your First Time

-And if planning feels overwhelming, I can help!
-As a travel agent and advisor, I work with travelers to create personalized itineraries and resort stays all over Mexico – from Baja’s beaches to the jungles of Quintana Roo.
+If you’ve made it this far and planning a Mexican vacation still feels overwhelming, I can help with that too!
+As a travel agent and advisor, I work with travelers to create personalized itineraries and resort stays all over Mexico – from Baja to Cancun and even Mexico City.
+Just fill out this form and I’ll be in touch.

 See you on the road!